woocommerce/qit-documentation/docs/environment/custom-tunnel.md

 ## Tips

 - **Debugging:** If the tunnel fails, add verbose output, log commands, or throw exceptions with clear messages.
-- **Check Dependencies:** If your custom tunnel relies on a binary, environment variable, or network service, verify these conditions in `check_is_installed`.
+- **Check dependencies:** If your custom tunnel relies on a binary, environment variable, or network service, verify these conditions in `check_is_installed`.
-- **Persistent Config:** Like other tunnels, you can store configuration details (like authentication tokens or endpoint URLs) in environment variables or QIT config files.
+- **Persistent config:** Like other tunnels, you can store configuration details (like authentication tokens or endpoint URLs) in environment variables or QIT config files.

 ## Combining with other features